-However, it is not trivial that the envelope can keep to fall and accrete to a black hole or not.
-Generally, the core collapse produces rarefaction waves, which propagate outwards through the envelope and induce the infall of the stellar envelope \citep[see][]{2010arXiv1009.2326N}.
-But some portions of envelope cease to fall due to the jet propagations when the central engine starts to operate.
-Although almost every matter could be accreted from the equatorial regions, the feedback would strongly affect the accretion rate if the jet opening angle is large.
-The jet feedback to the accretions has not been taken into account in previous studies on accretion processes onto a black hole \citep{2003MNRAS.345..575M,2008ApJ...675..519J,2008MNRAS.388.1729K,2010ApJ...713..800L,2011ApJ...726..107S}, Since these processes are supposed to be complex and strongly non-linear phenomena, the hydrodynamic simulations with both accretions and jet propgations are strongly required.
+However, it is not trivial to determine whether the envelope can continue to fall in and accrete onto black holes or not.
+Generally, the core collapse produces rarefaction waves, which propagate outwards through the envelope and induce the infall of the stellar envelope \citep[see][]{2011ApJ...731...80N}.
+But some portions of the envelope cease to fall due to the jet propagation when the central engine begins to operate.
+Although almost all matter could accrete from the equatorial regions, the feedback would affect the accretion rate if the jet opening angle is large.
+The jet feedback to the accretion has not been taken into account in previous studies \citep{2003MNRAS.345..575M,2008ApJ...675..519J,2008MNRAS.388.1729K,2010ApJ...713..800L,2011ApJ...726..107S}.
+Since these processes are supposed to be complex and strongly non-linear phenomena, hydrodynamic simulations with both accretions and jet propgations are strongly required.